jeremywinst/jeremywinst/README.md

 ## Recent Project 🤖
 ### 1. Play Atari game with Deep Q-Network (DQN) [[link]](https://github.com/jeremywinst/kungfu_NES_dqn)
 Training a reinforcement learning agent to play a classic Atari game based solely on raw pixel data.
-Base on OpenAi Gym Retro with a focus on the Implementation of Deep Q-Network (DQN).
+Base on OpenAI Gym Retro with a focus on the Implementation of Deep Q-Network (DQN).

 ### 2. Support for Pandemic and Epidemic Robot (SPERO) [[Link]](https://github.com/jeremywinst/spero)
 A robot developed by Petra Christian University as a contribution to help hospitals fight COVID-19.
 The robot's objective is to deliver food and medicine to a patient and disinfect the room automatically.
 The robot is based on ROS and Raspberry Pi with IoT capability.

 ### 3. Application Monitoring System (AMS) [[link]](https://github.com/jeremywinst/ams)
 An Android and Desktop application designed to help parent monitor and limit their children's gaming activity.
-This app is composed of an Android app, Desktop app, Server, and database system.
+This app comprises of an Android app, Desktop app, Server, and database system.

+### 4. Pick and Place Machine Sample Code [[link]](https://github.com/jeremywinst/practice_fullstack_WMX)
+A sample code for motion control and user interface of a pick and place machine, utilizing the WMX motion control library within a Windows Forms application.

-### 4. Non-open source project
+### 5. Non-open source project
 Check out my [LinkedIn](https://www.linkedin.com/in/jeremy-winston/) profile for more fantastic projects I've been involved in, including
 - Hexapod Fire Fighter Robot
 - Smart Compost bin (SCOMBI)